joppuyo/acf-image-aspect-ratio-crop/README.md

 ![Screenshot of the image field](assets/images/screenshot-3.png?v=1552838494)

+## Download

+You can download the plugin from the [WordPress plugin directory](https://wordpress.org/plugins/acf-image-aspect-ratio-crop/), or download the latest release as a zip file from [GitHub releases](https://github.com/joppuyo/acf-image-aspect-ratio-crop/releases).

 ## Frequently Asked Questions

 ### Can I access metadata in the original image from a cropped image?